danieltjw/aifutures/README.md

 - Indifference
     - Most might consider us too boring
         - humans generate low informational value
-- Destructive
+- Destructive (unlikely)
     - Intentionally
-        - Roko's basilisk (unlikely)
+        - Roko's basilisk
     - Accidentally
+        - AGI that learned from human data will likely we aware of us
 - Interested
     - Some will create representatives to interact with us
         - Some might be interested in our well-being